Classe préparatoire aux grandes écoles

 Front entrance of Lycée Henri-IV, in Paris, one of the famous Lycées providing access to Grandes écoles.

 The Classes préparatoires aux grandes écoles (/fr/, Higher school preparatory classes, abbr.
 CPGE), commonly called classes prépas or prépas, are part of the French post-secondary education system.
 They consist of two years of study (extendable to three or exceptionally four years) which act as an intensive preparatory course (or cram school) with the main goal of training students for enrolment in one of the grandes écoles.
 Whereas enrollment in public universities in France is open to any school leaver with an adequate baccalauréat, enrollment in the grandes écoles is restricted to the highest-ranked students in a separate national competitive examination.
 Preparation for this examination entails one of the highest student workloads in Europe (29 to 45 contact hours a week, with up to 10 hours of guided tutorials and oral exam sessions).

 The grandes écoles are higher education establishments (graduate schools) delivering master's degrees and rarely doctorates.
 They include science and engineering schools, business schools, the four veterinary colleges, the four écoles normales supérieures and the École Nationale des Chartes but do not include medical or law schools, nor architecture schools.
 Because of the competitive entrance exams, having attended one of the grandes écoles is often regarded as a status symbol, as they have traditionally produced most of France's scientists, executives and intellectuals.
 Each grande école uses one of three different examinations, each with its own prépas: scientific, economic, and literary.

 Some preparatory classes are widely considered "elite", being extremely selective, and recruiting only the best students from each high school, if not the best student from each high school.
 These schools practically guarantee their students a place in one of the top grandes écoles.
-Among them are the Lycée Louis-Le-Grand, the Lycée Henri-IV, the Lycée Saint-Louis (these three are known as les trois lycées de la montagne), the Lycée Hoche, the Lycée Stanislas and the Lycée privé Sainte-Geneviève.
+Among them are the Lycée Louis-Le-Grand, the Lycée Henri-IV, the Lycée Saint-Louis (these three are known as les trois lycées de la montagne), the Lycée Janson de Sailly, the Lycée Hoche, the Lycée Stanislas and the Lycée privé Sainte-Geneviève.